jellyfin/jellyfin.org/docs/general/networking/vpn.md

 ## Point To Point VPNs

-Services like Tailscale, Zerotier and Hamachi provide an easy eay to link devices together in a Virtual network, providing LAN access between them.
+Services like Tailscale and Zerotier provide an easy eay to link devices together in a Virtual network.
 They are an easy way to allow access to devices without requiring much networking expertise.
 However, they require devices that support their apps in order to function.

 ### Tailscale